 Friday: Ledson Winery & Vineyards

 To celebrate our arrival in California wine country, we picnicked at Ledson Winery and Vineyards in Sonoma.
-Walking the path that crisscrossed through rows of vines and a white rose garden, I had shades of Burgundy on my mind.
+As I walked through rows of vines and an aromatic garden filled with white roses, France’s Burgundy region came to mind.